Clockmender/My-AN-Nodes/README.md

 EDIT 3 Mar 2019:

-Changed directory structure to separate nodes, menus and sockets, searated ndoes in DAW, MIDI and General
+Changed directory structure to separate nodes, menus and sockets, searated ndoes in DAW, MIDI and General.

+EDIT 4 March 2019:

+Added \__init\__.py - top be placed in any node directories constaining these nodes

 Cheers, Clock.